 A method can be developed insuring that buyers of residential property within the airport environs receive fair disclosure of the location of the property relative to the airport by requiring that sellers of residential property in the airport environs deliver to buyers a purchase disclosure notice consisting of a copy of the Noise Overlay District Ordinance and Map with a statement that the property is located within the Airport Noise Overlay District.
 It may also require that all advertisements and listings for sale of residentially zoned or improved property in the Noise Overlay District include a statement about aircraft noise, such as -- "Not recommended for persons who may be easily disturbed by aircraft noise."
-Finally, solicitation of voluntary inclusion of the notice in Multiple Listing Services by the real estate profession alerts potential buyers of property to the noise conditions.
+Finally, solicitation of voluntary inclusion of the noise conditions.